-- Students in years 7-11 will have access to a taught curriculum of careers education as part of the Life Curriculum which meets the standards set out by the CDI careers and employability framework. - Students in year 8 and year 9 will be given specific guidance in relation to making Key Stage 4 pathways choices. - All year 10 and 12 students will have access to one week of work experience with support from the Academy with regards to health and safety. - All year 11 students will have access to careers guidance and support appropriate to their needs including access to impartial one-to-one guidance on request or by referral to support their post 16 transition and career decision-making. - Students in the sixth form will have access to careers guidance and support appropriate to their needs. - The school will provide access to up to date, unbiased information via the school website, the student bulletin and the TV screens and noticeboards around the school site.. - All students will be guided to appropriate online resources. - All students will have access to at least five employer and/or external provider meaningful interactions during their time at ELA.
+- Students in years 7-9 and 11 will have access to a taught curriculum of careers education as part of the Life Curriculum which meets the standards set out by the CDI careers and employability framework. - Students in year 9 will be given specific guidance in relation to making Key Stage 4 pathways choices. - All year 10 and 12 students will have access to one week of work experience with support from the Academy with regards to health and safety. - All year 11 students will have access to careers guidance and support appropriate to their needs including access to impartial one-to-one guidance on request or by referral to support their post 16 transition and career decision-making. - Students in the sixth form will have access to careers guidance and support appropriate to their needs. - The school will provide access to up to date, unbiased information via MS Teams and Weduc. - All students will be guided to appropriate online resources.

+• All students will have access to at least five employer and/or external provider meaningful interactions during their time at ELA.